Diagnostic Error Survey

 You may want to schedule your meetings on some regular basis (e.g. monthly), with casual “discussion” type meetings interspersed with more formal meetings where you invite a guest speaker to give a presentation.
 Below are some possible meeting formats and additional information on organizing a support group.

-Start the meeting with a lecture; allow questions from the audience afterwards.
+Start the meeting with a lecture; allow questions from the audience afterward.

 Being a guest speaker at a meeting is one of the most important ways in which professionals can support self-help groups.
 Many different types of groups hold regular meetings where professionals address topics of interest.
 Doctors, therapists and other professionals are often willing to offer their time and expertise free of charge.
 Below is sample language that might be used to approach a potential guest speaker about presenting to your group: